widelang/draft/README.md

 ```

 Wide is able to make the translation because that's just syntatic-sugar ready for you to use!

+⚠️ But from now own only One-based index will be used.

 **Last Item `..`**